 - Launch Premiere Pro.
 Your permissions are now set correctly.

 If you are experiencing freezes on start (or starting the application is very slow) with other Adobe applications, it’s likely the same issue is occurring.
-After Effects may even take several minutes to start, eventually reporting that QuickTime is not installed.
-For details on that, please see this blog post.
+For example, After Effects may even take several minutes to start, eventually reporting that QuickTime is not installed.
+For details on that, please see this (legacy) blog post.

 With the release of OS X 10.9.2, customers began to complain about pink horizontal lines appearing in exports.
 In OS X 10.9.3, the problem got worse.
 Now that OS X 10.9.4 has been released, these problems have largely gone away.
 If you are seeing artifacts in your exports and are still running OS X 10.9.3, update to OS X 10.9.4.